am8850/cogtest/README.md

-# cogtest
+# Cats and Dogs

-A simple test
+A simple simple cognitve test.